GDATASoftwareAG/robotframework-flaui/README.md

 * If there are problems installing the Python.Net library, please use Python 3.8 instead.
 * This is only a potential problem by all robotframework-flaui 1.x versions which are implemented by Python.Net 2.5.2

+#### Robotframework-Flaui 2.x

+* Sometimes an AccessViolationException wil be occure on latest Python.Net Version v3.0.1
+  * For more information see the issue [#1977](https://github.com/pythonnet/pythonnet/issues/1977)
+* If there are problems by test executions, please use Python 3.8 and Robotframework 1.X Version instead.
+* All keywords from latest Version 1.X and 2.X are equal and will be maintained and supported.

 ## Documentation